Pentland, Queensland: Attractions

 Pentland's history is presented at Pentland Hotel at 32 Main Street (20.5242°S 145.3987°E).
 It also provides meals and accommodation.

 In the west of the locality where the highway passes over the Great Dividing Range (20.7146°S 145.2247°E) is the Burra Range Lookout, on the Flinders Highway at the Burra Range Rest Area in the White Mountains National Park.

+Events

+Pentland Racecourse is at 5 Mackay Street (20.5258°S 145.4058°E).
+In 2025 they race in November with the feature race being the Pentland Cup (Class 4 Handicap).

 Transport

 Queensland Rail's Inlander service between Townsville and Mount Isa provides a twice-weekly service which can be booked to stop at Pentland and Torrens Creek.